nisbeterik/SmileSelect/README.md

 <br></br>
 - [**stress-testing**](backend/stress-test/README.md): stress-testing of the system to identify architectural bottlenecks

 ## <a id="software-architechture"></a>Software Architechture

+Open the separate tabs to see diagrams and Architecture Descriptions

 <details><summary>Component Diagram</summary>

 ![Component Diagram](assets/diagrams/component-diagram-milestone4.png)

 *This component diagram represents a microservice-based architecture for a distributed dental management system.
 The system is made up of multiple microservices, a central API Gateway access point, a Service Registry for service discovery, and an MQTT broker for asynchronous communication between services.
 Some details of the architecture are as follows:*

 **User Interfaces:**

 The system has two frontends: Patient UI and Dentist UI, which interact with the backend via the API Gateway using RESTful HTTP communication.

 **API Gateway:**

 Acts as a single entry point for client requests and communication, forwarding user requests to the respective microservices (i.e. Appointment-Service, Dentist-Service).

 **Service Registry**

-The Service Registry (Eureka Server) is integrated to manage and maintain a dynamic registry of all running microservices.
+The Service Registry (Eureka Server) is integrated to manage and maintain a dynamic registry of all running microservices and adhering to location transparency.
 All microservices register themselves at the registry, enabling dynamic service discovery and removing the need for hardcoded endpoints.

 **Microservices:**